 Before we start we'll need to wire up NHibernate to your database.
 If you have not already done so, create a database.
 Let's assume you have SQLExpress running on your local machine and you've created a database called IceCreamDb.

-Run the test IceCreamYouScreamCorp.Tests.SharpArchTemplate.Data.NHibernateMaps.CanGenerateDatabaseSchema which will generate a script for creating the database in the Database folder under the folder you templified.
+which will generate a script for creating the database in the Database folder under the folder you templified.